ultimape/garden/weeds/praetor-labs/project-proposals/2022/07/project-viril.md

 ### Project Summary

-Our goal is to enable large scale [Citizen Science](https://en.wikipedia.org/wiki/Citizen_science) approaches for fertility related concerns, with a focus on issues associated COVID/Long-COVID.
-We plan to iterate toward building & releasing open source designs for accessible low cost semen measurement.
-Along with this, we hope to build out a related simple software framework to provide features amenable toward either [Quantified Self](https://en.wikipedia.org/wiki/Quantified_self) use cases, as well as facilitating [DIY healthcare](https://www.tedmed.com/talks/show?id=527608) initiatives to interface with local healthcare providers.
+Our goal is to enable large scale [Citizen Science](https://en.wikipedia.org/wiki/Citizen_science) approaches for fertility related concerns, with a focus on issues associated COVID/Long-COVID. **We plan to iterate toward building & releasing open source designs for accessible low cost semen measurement.** Along with this, we hope to build out a related simple software framework to provide features amenable toward either [Quantified Self](https://en.wikipedia.org/wiki/Quantified_self) use cases, as well as facilitating [DIY healthcare](https://www.tedmed.com/talks/show?id=527608) initiatives to interface with local healthcare providers.

 We will be leveraging the existing ecosystem of [DIY biology](https://en.wikipedia.org/wiki/Do-it-yourself_biology), cheap [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) compatible hardware, and the wide selection of low-cost cameras on the market.
 We plan to build and test competing options (including some exotic ones), then modify designs to simplify the sampling process.

-To enable the secondary goal of integrating this data with existing health ecosystems, we plan to create a liberally licensed software based testing framework to automatically assay fertility related metrics, as well as ingest them into any [FHIR](https://en.wikipedia.org/wiki/Fast_Healthcare_Interoperability_Resources) compatible system (such as those offered by [GNU health](https://en.wikipedia.org/wiki/GNU_Health)).
+To enable the secondary goal of integrating this data with existing health ecosystems, we plan to create a liberally licensed **software based testing framework to automatically assay fertility related metrics**, as well as ingest them into any [FHIR](https://en.wikipedia.org/wiki/Fast_Healthcare_Interoperability_Resources) compatible system (such as those offered by [GNU health](https://en.wikipedia.org/wiki/GNU_Health)).

 Our hope is to also use this project as an opportunity to flesh out “Praetor Labs” to be more capable in working on further health related Quantified Self + Citizen Science ideas in the future.